lyu-ai/agentok/README.md

 `REPLICATE_API_TOKEN` is needed for LLaVa agent.
 If you need to use this agent, make sure to include this token in environment variables, such as the Environment Variables on Railway.app.

+**IMPORTANT**: For security reasons, the latest version of autogen requires Docker for code execution.
+So you need to install Docker on your local machine beforehand, or add `AUTOGEN_USE_DOCKER=False` to file `/api/.env`.

 3. **PocketBase:**

    - Switch to the PocketBase directory `cd pocketbase`.